samadarshad/nd035-C2-Web-Services-and-APIs-Exercises-and-Project-Starter/P02-VehiclesAPI/README.md

 ## Dependencies

-The project requires the use of Maven and Spring Boot, along with Java v11.
+The project requires the use of Maven and Spring Boot, along with Java v15.

+#### Getting Started

+To properly run this application you need to start
+1) eureka-server - visit http://localhost:8761 to confirm it is running
+2) boogle-maps - http://localhost:9191/maps?lat=20.0&lon=20.0 to confirm running
+3) pricing-service-graphql (you must first do `mvn compile` to generate code) - http://localhost:8762/graphiql
+4) vehicles-api (you must first do `mvn compile` to generate code) - http://localhost:8080/swagger-ui/index.html

+in order.
+Then visit http://localhost:8080/swagger-ui/index.html and do GET for vehicle id = 1.
+Notice the price and location data are populated.

+#### Running tests
+You can run tests that are independant to each service.
+There are tests in the pricing-service-graphql and vehicle-api project.
+Note you need to generate code using `mvn compile`.